AtifShahzad536/aixcellence/README.md

 ## 🤝 Contributing

 This is a private company website.
-For inquiries, please contact us at hi@aixcellenc.com
+For inquiries, please contact us at hi@aixcellence.co

 ---